Franklin Divorce Lawyer

 - Child support agreements

 Not all divorcing partners are on the same page, and they struggle to agree on the terms of their separation.
-Attorney Mandy Rogers is well-versed in how the courts handle divorce cases in Chesapeake, and she works tirelessly to provide clients with a strong legal representation that helps them feel confident in court.
+Attorney Mandy Rogers is well-versed in how the courts handle divorce cases in Franklin, and she works tirelessly to provide clients with a strong legal representation that helps them feel confident in court.